Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Outlooks and perspectives

 We provided, for the alternative scalar field representations, robust arguments in their favor, remarking their use to guarantee inflationary stability, or in erasing the excess of cosmological constant contribution throughout a metastable phase.

 In addition, to check the goodness of each dark energy model, we ensured their suitability switching the theoretical background to alternatives to general relativity.
-To this end, we did not limit to Einstein's theory, but explored the so-called geometrical \emph{trinity of gravity}.
-Hence, we focused on general relativity first and then on its equivalent versions, offered by the teleparallel and symmetric-teleparallel formalism, by using as Lagrangian densities, $R, T$ and $Q$, respectively.
+Hence, we focused on general relativity first and then on its equivalent versions, offered by the teleparallel and symmetric-teleparallel formalism, by using Lagrangian densities, $R, T$ and $Q$, respectively.

 More in detail, for each gravitational background and for the set of dark energy potentials, we investigated minimal and non-minimal couplings between the scalar field and the gravity sector, adopting Yukawa-like interacting terms.